-- 1. A 'Public or Government Official' is defined in Part IIB paragraph 12.8 of the CoBE which includes, without limitation, public or government official, any person having public official functions or acting in a public official capacity, candidates for public office, officials of any political party, and officials of state-owned enterprises other than PETRONAS. - Caution must be exercised when dealing with Public Officials as the laws of bribery and corruption in some countries are more stringent and provides for stricter punishments.
-Providing gifts, entertainment or corporate hospitality to Public Officials or their family/ household members is generally considered a 'red flag' situation in most jurisdictions. - 3.
-As stated in Part IIB paragraph 12.3 of the CoBE, you are prohibited from paying for non- business travel and hospitality for any Government Official or his/her family/household members without permission from your HoD or the head of your operating unit in consultation with your Legal Department or the LCD.
-Other PETRONAS policies and procedures on gifts, entertainment and corporate hospitality must also be abided by, copies of which can be obtained from your Human Resource Department. - 4.
-If approval is obtained for you to provide gifts, entertainment or corporate hospitality to Public Officials, you must ensure that the gift, entertainment or corporate hospitality is not excessive, and must commensurate with the official designation of the Public Officials and not his personal capacity.
+A 'public or government official' is defined in Part IIB paragraph 12.8 of the CoBE which includes, without limitation, candidates for public office, officials of any political party, and officials of state-owned enterprises other than PETRONAS.

+Caution must be exercised when dealing with public officials as the laws of bribery and corruption in some countries are more stringent and provides for stricter punishments.
+Providing gift, entertainment or corporate hospitality to public officials or their family/household members is generally considered a 'red flag' situation in most jurisdictions.

+As stated in Part IIB paragraph 12.3 of the CoBE, you are prohibited from paying for non-business travel and hospitality for any government official or his/her family/household members without permission from your Head of Department or the head of your operating unit in consultation with your legal department or the Corporate Governance and International Compliance Unit.
+Other PETRONAS policies and procedures on gift, entertainment and corporate hospitality must also be abided by, copies of which can be obtained from your Human Resource Department.

+If approval is obtained for you to provide gift, entertainment or corporate hospitality to public officials, you must ensure that the gift, entertainment or corporate hospitality is not excessive and lavish, and must commensurate with the official designation of the public official and not his personal capacity.
 You must also be aware of local laws governing the activity and to ensure compliance.
-You should seek guidance from your HR Department or the LCD prior to providing any gifts, entertainment or corporate hospitality to Public Officials.
+You should seek guidance from your Human Resource Department or Legal Department prior to providing any gift, entertainment or corporate hospitality to public officials.

-3A(ii): Public Officials in Other Jurisdiction
+3A(ii): PETRONAS Employees As Public Officials

-1. Under anti-bribery and corruption laws in some jurisdictions, PETRONAS employees may be considered Public Officials because PETRONAS is state-owned.
+Under anti-bribery and corruption laws in some jurisdictions, PETRONAS employees may be considered public officials because PETRONAS is state-owned.